wingkeet/mongodb-runrs/README.md

 ### Additional Notes
 The `runrs.sh` shell script does the following things:
-1. Reads configuration parameters from `mongodb.conf`.
+1. Reads configuration information from `mongodb.conf`.
 2. Downloads the TGZ package of the MongoDB Community Server and extracts the contents into the `mongodb` subdirectory.
 3. Creates the `data` and `log` subdirectories.
 4. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).